 Top 10 Hardest Bachelor’s Degree in Science

-The decision to study science in college is a wise one.
-College students graduating with a science degree routinely have numerous employment opportunities available to them and, once employed, benefit from high salaries and strong levels of job security.
-Achieving a degree in science is no easy task, however; the most successful science students possess strong math skills, a natural curiosity, persistence, and the ability to work within a team.
+College students graduating with a science degree routinely have employment opportunities.
+Once employed, they benefit from high salaries and strong levels of job security.
+Achieving a degree in science is not easy.
+However; successful science students possess strong math skills, a natural curiosity, persistence, and the ability to work within a team.

 Given that science is a broad field encompassing majors from biology to physics, some majors are easier than others.
 Below is a list of the hardest bachelor’s degrees in science.